semio9/my-static-site/README.md

-This repository supersedes the archived symbollayer/symbollayer repository and is the maintained canonical source.

 # Symbol Layer

 **Role Primitives and the Architecture of AI Social Roles**
 **CC0 1.0 · First published July 2025**

 This repository supersedes the archived symbollayer/symbollayer repository and is the maintained canonical source.
 ---